Osceola National Forest: Geography and ecology

 Within the forest is the Osceola Research Natural Area, designated a National Natural Landmark in December 1974.

+Osceola National Forest has a history of wildfires, and is susceptible to wildfires with prescribed burns in place to mitigate this risk.

 Osceola National Forest is home to many birds as well as mammalian and reptilian species, including the alligator, eastern indigo snake, two species of skunk, muskrat, black bear, coyote, raccoon, gopher tortoise, bobcat, two species of fox, opossum, cougar, fox squirrel, and red-cockaded woodpecker an endangered species.

 Activities

 A 28 mi section of the Florida National Scenic Trail is included in the park grounds.
 Other hiking trails in the park include: Olustee Battlefield Trail (an American Civil War battlefield), Trampled Track Trail, and Mt.
 Carrie Trail.
 Two horseback riding trails pass through open pine flatwoods and near scenic bays.
 The park is also open to hunters and fishermen with permits.